pambudixix/pambudixix/README.md

 ### Hi there 👋
+My name is Ivan, well actually I'm a designer, but have an expericene on apps development, especially in front-end side.

 <!--
 **pambudixix/pambudixix** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.